 No, no need.
-Just peel them and cut them as directed on the recipe.
+Just peel them and cut them as directed in the recipe.

 If you have any leftovers, and I say ''IF'', you need to store them in the fridge for 2 to 3 days.

-- Summery Berry Crumble: Strawberries, blueberries, blackberries topped with the delicious crumbly almond crust.
+- Summery Berry Crumble: Strawberries, blueberries, and blackberries topped with the delicious crumbly almond crust.

 - Strawberry Crumble Bar: Easier to eat with your hands, this delicious crust with a layer of strawberries topped with some crunchy crumble is the recipe you did not know you needed.